sciolist/node-psionic/README.md

 ### browser support

 The WebSocket protocol does not use any polyfills at this time, so it's limited to IE10+.
-If that's not a problem, you can `require('harpy')` with browserify or webpack and use `harpy.webSocket.connect`.
+If that's not a problem, you can `require('psionic')` with browserify or webpack and use `psionic.webSocket.connect`.

 # client object